Sexual Misconduct Policy

 Prior Sexual History or Predisposition Excluded: Questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant’s prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant’s prior sexual behavior with respect to the respondent and are offered to prove consent.

-Refusal to Submit to Cross-Examination: If a party or witness does not submit to cross examination at the live hearing, the Hearing Board must not rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the hearing board cannot draw an inference about the determination regarding responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer cross examination or other questions.
+Refusal to Submit to Cross-Examination: If a party or witness does not submit to cross examination at the live hearing, the hearing board cannot draw an inference about the determination regarding responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer cross examination or other questions.

 E. Standard of Review